Rosewell (plantation): History

 Their son Mann Page II (1718-1778) supervised completion of the mansion after reaching manhood.
 By then the Page family was strapped for cash due to the cost of building the great house, and Page II ultimately sold off a significant portion of his vast land holdings to fund its completion.
 Page descendants continued to hold and occupy Rosewell for 100 years.

 In 1837 the Page family sold the mansion to Thomas Booth.
 He made changes, removing the parapet and two octagonal rooftop cupolas from the house.
 The lead roof was stripped off and sold, as were the mansion's carved marble mantles and much of its fine interior woodwork.
 The flat roof was replaced with a low hip roof with a single cupola surrounded by a widow's walk.

 The plantation passed through several more owners.
 In 1916 a fire broke out and destroyed Rosewell mansion.
 Today, the remains of the house is a largely undisturbed historic ruin.
 The site has been the subject of archaeological work.
 This has revealed many artifacts and shed light on some aspects of colonial life and architecture that were previously unclear.
 The property was listed in 1969 on the National Register of Historic Places.

-From the colonial period to the Civil War, Rosewell planters held enslaved Africans and African Americans to work as field hands and as house servants: valets and personal maids, cooks and housemaids.
+From the colonial period to the Civil War, Rosewell planters held slaves to work as field hands and as house servants: valets and personal maids, cooks and housemaids.
 Such large plantations were essentially self-sufficient, so numerous slaves also performed skilled trades such as carriage driver and caring for horses and carriages, blacksmithing, woodworking, and butchering at the plantation.
 They raised all the vegetables and produce for the owners and often some for themselves.